 documents.
 Click to download

-If your question is still not answered, you can discuss other
+If your question is still not answered, the best way to discuss other

-topics with Stanford NER developers and users by
+topics with Stanford NLP developers and users is by

 java-nlp-user mailing list

 (via a webpage).
-Or you can send other questions and feedback to
+You can send licensing questions, or other questions and feedback to

 See the email contact guide.